gregiagu/PizzaBuilder/README.md

 # PizzaBuilder

-A simple pizza builder pattern in Java
+A simple pizza builder pattern make in Java.

+## Mocking a interface

+Here we can mock a interface method and use it as type.